ciren/cilib/README.md

+# DEPRECATED - Please note that this branch of the project is no longer maintained.
+All efforts are now being put into developing v2.0 which is safer than v1.0 and is being verified correct from inception.
+All core issues present in v1.0 are/have been addressed in v2.0

-# CIlib - Computational Intelligence Library (http://www.cilib.net)
+# CIlib - Computational Intelligence Library

 Copyright (C) 2003,  2010 - CIRG@UP
 Computational Intelligence Research Group (CIRG@UP)